daac-tools/daachorse/README.md

   Not supported.
 This library uses Aho-Corasick automata built with a data structure called *double-array trie*.
 The algorithm on this data structure works with XOR operations on the input haystack.
 Therefore, the haystack must be a sequence of integers.
+This library is specially optimized for `str` and `[u8]`.

 * **Does this library provide bindings to programming languages other than Rust?**